servicecatalog/oscm-approval/README.md

 ```
 Where `<CUSTOMER ORG>` is the organization ID of the customer, and `<PWD>` is the password of the technical user in the customer organization.
 The value stored is encrypted.

-## Define the Trigger for the Approval Tool
+## Define a Trigger for the Approval Tool
 1. Log in as a customer administrator to the marketplace.
 2. In **Account > Processes**, define the following trigger: